 On the other hand, there are a few concerns about SCRYPTmail.
-Unlike some of the other secure email providers on this list, SCRYPTmail don’t provide detailed technical information on their service.
-That doesn’t necessarily make the service insecure, and in fact the source code for the platform is available, but unless you have a lot of technical knowledge that’s not going to tell you much.
+Unlike some of the other secure email providers on this list, SCRYPTmail doesn’t provide detailed technical information on their service.
+That doesn’t necessarily make the service insecure, and in fact, the source code for the platform is available, but unless you have a lot of technical knowledge that’s not going to tell you much.
 In addition, the service doesn’t seem to have been updated for a while.

-Overall, SCRYPTmail is a decent service that, like Hushmail, will give you secure email for free.
+Overall, SCRYPTmail is a decent service that, like Hushmail, will give you a secure email for free.
 If you are looking for a secondary inbox, give it a go.